 Child Sex Trafficking - Recover

-CSTT is also developing local Care Coordination Teams made up of law enforcement, juvenile justice, child protection, and medical and community services.
-These multi-disciplinary teams will ensure that the response to an identified victim will be child centered, trauma informed and coordinated for maximum effect and support for the child.
+CSTT is also partnering with the Children’s Advocacy Centers of Texas to develop Survivor Care Coordination processed for multi-disciplinary teams made up of law enforcement, child protection, juvenile justice, and medical and community services.
+Care Coordination will ensure that the response to an identified victim will be child-centered, trauma-informed and coordinated for maximum effect and support for the child.

 CSTT further supports recovery by: